khushiiagrawal/Remember-It/README.md

 # Remember It

-**Remember It** is a simple, user-friendly to-do list web application built with React.
+**Remember It** is a user-friendly to-do list web application built with React.
 It allows users to create, edit, and manage their daily tasks, helping them stay organized.
 The application uses static data.

 ## Features